HigherOrderCO/HVM/HOW.md

 body
 ```

-Okay, I lied.
-This part is simple.
-This is the famous beta-reduction rule!
-This
+This is the famous beta-reduction rule.
+This must be read as: "whenever there is
-must be read as: "whenever there is a `(λx(body) arg)` pattern in the runtime,
+a `(λx(body) arg)` pattern in the runtime, substitute `x` by `arg` wherever it
-substitute `x` by `arg` wherever it occurs, and return `body`.
-For example,
+occurs, and return `body`".
+For example, `(λx(Single x) 42)` is reduced to
-`(λx(Single x) 42)` is reduced to `(Single 42)`.
-Remember that variables only
+`(Single 42)`.
+Remember that variables only occur once.
+Because of that,
-occur once.
-Because of that, beta-reduction is a very fast operation.
-A modern
+beta-reduction is a very fast operation.
+A modern CPU can perform more than 200
-CPU can perform more than 200 million beta-reductions per second, in a single
+million beta-reductions per second, in a single core.
-core.
 As an example:

 ```javascript
 (λxλy(Pair x y) 2 3)